amrmabdelazeem/recipe-page-main/README.md

 A common mistake circling around `parcel` is that when building  a production version of your website you might face an issue where a `/` is added in front of all the paths to `css` or `images`.

-The solution for this issue is to configure the build script in `package.json` as follows  `"scripts": {"build": "parcel ./index.html --public-url ./",}` then you can build by typing  `npm run build` in your terminal.
+The solution for this issue is to configure the build script in `package.json` as follows  `"scripts": {"build": "parcel build ./index.html --public-url ./",}` then you can build by typing  `npm run build` in your terminal.

 ### Useful resources